Advertising/Public Relations/Social Media

 1.

 Employment.
 Graduates from the Communication & Media Department have an impressive record of full-time employment.
-The Class of 2015 reported a 91% employment rate for that year.

 2.